zukunft/zukunft.com/docs/code_objects_all.md

-+-- sql_type_list - a list of parameters to define which sql statement should be created +-- sql_where - structure for one where parameter for a sql statement +-- sql_where_list - list to create the sql where condition +-- export - create an object to export data - the object can be converted to a json, yaml or XML message +-- export_type_list - a list of parameters to configure the export message +-- xml_serializer - turning an array or object into XML using PHP
++-- sql_type_list - a list of parameters to define which sql statement should be created +-- sql_where - structure for one where parameter for a sql statement +-- sql_where_list - list to create the sql where condition +-- element_db - the database const for the element table +-- export - create an object to export data - the object can be converted to a json, yaml or XML message +-- export_type_list - a list of parameters to configure the export message +-- xml_serializer - turning an array or object into XML using PHP